ZaheenAhmed/sema4-cypress-test/README.md

 ## Running the tests

-Click google_checkout_spec.js from cypress run window
+Click on test name from cypress run window to run test

 ### Break down into end to end tests